 Character Education Overview (PDF)

-The qualities built into an individual's life that determine their responses, regardless of circumstances.
+The qualities built into an individual's life that determines their responses, regardless of circumstances.

 What is it?

 Character development takes place informally every day, and our character is often formed and developed unintentionally.
 Daily life is a great place to build character, but we must be careful about letting our character develop by chance.
 This character education program is our attempt to be intentional about character development.
 We want to emphasize who we are as Christians instead of what we do; believing that having God help us change our hearts will eventually change how we act.

 Being in a Christian school gives us the opportunity to focus on Godly character, and to have the solid Biblical foundation that gives purpose and meaning to this program.
 We don't put our hope in trying to do what is right or trying to change our hearts, but rather in the power of the Holy Spirit living within us to make us more like Christ.